Ulmus americana 'Beaverlodge': Pests and diseases

-No specific information available, but the species as a whole is highly susceptible to Dutch Elm Disease and Elm Yellows; it is also moderately preferred for feeding and reproduction by the adult Elm Leaf Beetle Xanthogaleruca luteola, and highly preferred for feeding by the Japanese Beetle Popillia japonica in the United States.U. americana is also the most susceptible of all the elms to verticillium wilt.
+No specific information is available, but the species as a whole is highly susceptible to Dutch elm disease and elm yellows.
+It is also moderately preferred for feeding and reproduction by the adult elm leaf beetle Xanthogaleruca luteola, and highly preferred for feeding by the Japanese beetle Popillia japonica in the United States.
+U. americana is also the most susceptible of all the elms to verticillium wilt.

 Etymology

 The tree is named for the Beaverlodge Experimental Farm.